- Cobalt development focus in light of surging demand from tech industry

 The global KNP resource of 773.0 Mt at 0.05% cobalt and 0.70% nickel contains within it high-grade concentrations of cobalt-rich mineralisation at Goongarrie South, Big Four, Scotia Dam, Aubils and Black Range (refer Ardea Prospectus pages 84-87 for global resource details). (resource updated 7 August 2017)

-The KNP Cobalt Zone, a higher-grade cobalt-focused subset of the full KNP resource, was defined as 65.7 Mt at 0.13% cobalt and 0.79% nickel (reported using 0.08% cobalt lower cut-off, see Table 1 below for breakdown).
-This resource comprises a recalculation of cobalt resources at Goongarrie South, Big Four, Scotia Dam and Aubils combined with the historic resource calculated for the Black Range area as defined in the Prospectus.
+The KNP Cobalt Zone, a higher-grade cobalt-focused subset of the full KNP resource, was defined as 64.4 Mt at 0.13% cobalt and 0.77% nickel (reported using 0.08% cobalt lower cut-off, see Table 1 below for breakdown).
+This resource comprises a recalculation of cobalt resources at Goongarrie South, Big Four, Scotia Dam, Black Range and Aubils.

 This new KNP Cobalt Zone resource is comprised as follows: